MacroUniverse/SLISC/README.md

 # SLISC0
-* Simple Scientific Library in Simple C++, using code generation instead of `template`s
+* Simple Scientific Library in Simple C++, using code generation instead of non-trivial `template`s
 * Matlab/Octave is used for code generation (see `## Code generation`)

 ## Introduction

 SLISC is a header-only c++11 library written in a style similar to Numerical Recipes 3ed, using simple C++ features so that it is easy to read, debug and modify while maintaining a relatively high performance.
 The library currently provides simple classes for vector, matrix (row-major and col-major, fixed-size and sparse), 3- and 4-D arrays (column-major), and basic arithmetics for them.
-Many kinds of viewing classes is supported.
-Code from some other projects or libraries has been incorporated (e.g. Numerical Recipes, Eigen, Intel MKL etc.), and Macros can be defined to turn them on or off.
+Many kinds of viewing classes are supported.
+Code from many other projects or libraries has been incorporated (e.g. Numerical Recipes, Eigen, Intel MKL etc.), and Macros can be defined to turn them on or off.
 The library also provides some utilities frequently used, such as timers and IO utilities (a text based file format `.matt` similar to Matlab's `.mat`, and a corresponding binary format `.matb`).

 SLISC has a comprehensive test suit, `main.cpp` will execute all the tests.
 Tests has been performed on Linux using g++ and Intel compiler.
 Note that this is a project in development, interfaces are subjected to change and not all parts are working.